 Patty Sullivan has been the Public Affairs Director for the Matanuska-Susitna Borough since 2005.
-If you have read information during a Mat-Su disaster on a Sunday, you likely read the work of Sullivan.
-During emergencies, Sullivan reports to citizens and employees as the Borough's lead Public Information Officer.
+Previously, if you read information during a Mat-Su disaster on a Sunday, you likely read the work of Sullivan.
+During emergencies, Sullivan reported to citizens and employees as the Borough's lead Public Information Officer.
 She has led the information dissemination on two federally-declared disasters and four state-declared disasters in the Borough.
-She now works with a team of mostly volunteer PIOs from other departments with other jobs.
+Her office shared news of the 2018 cyber attack for the first 10 days.
+From 2012-2018, she worked with a team of mostly volunteer PIOs from other departments with other jobs.

 Sullivan is the lead writer on some Borough priority projects such as

 • Port MacKenzie Rail Extension since 2005.
 Presentations created by Public Affairs helped garner $154 million in State appropriations to the project.